airportyh/fun-lang/README.md

 ## Todos

+* make more test programs to test how well debugger works
+* optimize initial load time expression-matters
 * syntax - allow multiple line list and dictionary literals
 * don't pause after calling a built-in function
 * allow jumping to a particular line (ala breakpoints)
 * allow jumping to the end of the program
+* answering questions such as:
+   * what statement last modified this value?
+   * what values did this variable take on?
+   * did this condition ever occur?
+   * did this function ever get called?
+   * how many times did this function get called?
+   * how many times did this function get called with this parameter (or these parameters)?
 * add break statement syntax
+* optimize code display (don't have to redraw every frame)
 * have run.js also generate the intermediate files for ease of debugging
+* real IO (DOM, fs, network, etc)
 * clean up heap variables that were allocated local to a function call
 * add assertions
 * thing about immutable data in the language
 * maybe table display for the stack frame too
-* make more test programs to test how well debugger works
 * highlight the current line
 * flow layout for the heap to pack more stuff in
 * debugger rendering - consider building a more sophisticated layout framework to solve some space problems